Major prion protein: Alzheimer's disease

-PrP^{C} protein is one of several cellular receptors of soluble amyloid beta (Aβ) oligomers, which are implicated in causing Alzheimer's disease.
+PrP^{C} protein is one of several cellular receptors of soluble amyloid beta (Aβ) oligomers, which are implicated in causing Alzheimer's disease (AD).
 These oligomers are composed of a small and variable number of Aβ monomers, and they have been shown to be damaging to neurons.
 The precise mechanism by which soluble Aβ oligomers cause neurotoxicity is unknown, and experimental deletion of PRNP in animals has yielded conflicting findings.
-When Aβ oligomers were injected into the cerebral ventricles of a mouse model of Alzheimer's, PRNP deletion did not offer protection, although anti-PrP^{C} antibodies prevented deficits in long-term memory and spatial learning.
+When Aβ oligomers were injected into the cerebral ventricles of a mouse model of AD, PRNP deletion did not offer protection, although anti-PrP^{C} antibodies prevented deficits in long-term memory and spatial learning.
 This would suggest either an unequal relation between PRNP and Aβ oligomer-mediated neurodegeneration or a site-specific relational significance.
 In the case of direct injection of Aβ oligomers into the hippocampus, PRNP-knockout mice were found to be indistinguishable from control with respect to both neuronal death rates and measurements of synaptic plasticity.
 It was further found that Aβ-oligomers bind to PrP^{C} at the postsynaptic density, indirectly overactivating the NMDA receptor via the Fyn enzyme, resulting in excitotoxicity.
-Soluble Aβ oligomers also bind to PrP^{C} at the dendritic spines, forming a complex with Fyn and excessively activating tau, another protein implicated in Alzheimer's.
+Soluble Aβ oligomers also bind to PrP^{C} at the dendritic spines, forming a complex with Fyn and excessively activating tau, another protein implicated in AD.
 As the gene FYN codes for the enzyme Fyn, FYN-knockout mice display neither excitotoxic events nor dendritic spine shrinkage when injected with Aβ oligomers.
 In mammals, the full functional significance of PRNP remains unclear, as PRNP deletion has been prophylactically implemented by the cattle industry without apparent harm.
-In mice, this same deletion phenotypically varies between Alzheimer's mouse lines, as hAPPJ20 mice and TgCRND8 mice show a slight increase in epileptic activity, contributing to conflicting results when examining Alzheimer's survival rates.
-Of note, the deletion of PRNP in both APPswe and SEN1dE9 mice, two other transgenic models of Alzheimer's disease, attenuated the epilepsy-induced death phenotype seen in a subset of these animals.
-Taken collectively, recent evidence suggests that PRNP may be important for mediating the neurotoxic effects of soluble Aβ-oligomers and the emergent disease state of Alzheimer's.
+In mice, this same deletion phenotypically varies between AD mouse lines, as hAPPJ20 mice and TgCRND8 mice show a slight increase in epileptic activity, contributing to conflicting results when examining AD survival rates.
+Of note, the deletion of PRNP in both APPswe and SEN1dE9 mice, two other transgenic models of AD, attenuated the epilepsy-induced death phenotype seen in a subset of these animals.
+Taken collectively, recent evidence suggests that PRNP may be important for mediating the neurotoxic effects of soluble Aβ-oligomers and the emergent disease state of AD.